audioxide/data/data/posts/20161028-articles-13-songs-for-a-horrible-halloween.md

 <center><iframe src="https://www.youtube.com/embed/K6JTjhWUUyI?rel=0" width="640" height="360" frameborder="0" allowfullscreen="allowfullscreen"></iframe></center>

-Since the very beginning, Portishead have always possessed the ability to carefully tread the line between mysterious and sexy.
+Since [the very beginning](/reviews/portishead-dummy/), Portishead have always possessed the ability to carefully tread the line between mysterious and sexy.
 They do occasionally venture to one side, and when it occurs, Portishead fully commit.
 “Glory Box” is one side, whilst “Half Day Closing” is on the other.
 Nothing about it seems right: the bass slides with an awkward swagger, the drums are restricted to one side of the stereo field, and the vocals sound like they were recorded deep underwater.
 In fact, are we absolutely certain Beth Gibbons wasn’t possessed during the recording?
 Either that or Emily Rose makes an appearance during the songs frightening climax.
 The anguish is overwhelming and deeply affecting in one way or another.
 Furthermore, if you listen closely on headphones, you can hear a male voice quietly counting in your right ear.
 You know, incase you weren’t unsettled enough.

 -----

-## And finally… This, by One of The Goonies**
+## And finally… this, by One of The Goonies**

 Happy Halloween.